PoliticalGraveyard.com

 NOTSON (Soundex N325) — See also DOTSON, IBBOTSON, KNUDTSON, KNUTESON, KNUTSEN, KNUTSON, KOTSO, NOTON, NUTSON, TILLOTSON.

-NOTT (Soundex N300) — See also HADNOTT, HOTT, KNODT, KNOTT, KNUTH, LYNOTT, MINOTT, MOTT, NATT, NETT, NEWT, NHUT, NOOT, NOTE, NOTTAGE, NOTTE, NOTTER, NOTTI, NUTE, NUTH, NUTT, ROTT, SENNOTT, SINNOTT, TOON.
+NOTT (Soundex N300) — See also ARNOTT, HADNOTT, HOTT, KNODT, KNOTT, KNUT, KNUTH, LYNOTT, MINOTT, MOTT, NATT, NETT, NEWT, NEWTH, NHUT, NOOT, NOTE, NOTH, NOTTAGE, NOTTE, NOTTER, NOTTI, NUTE, NUTT, ROTT, SENNOTT, SINNOTT, TOON.

 NOTT: See also Clarkson Nott Potter

 Nott, Abraham (1768-1830) — of South Carolina.
-Born in Connecticut, 1768.
-U.S. Representative from South Carolina 4th District, 1799-1801.
-Died in 1830 (age about 62 years).
+Born in Saybrook (now Deep River), Middlesex County, Conn., February 5, 1768.
+Lawyer; member of South Carolina state house of representatives, 1796-97; U.S. Representative from South Carolina 4th District, 1799-1801; circuit judge in South Carolina, 1810-19.
+Slaveowner.
+Died in Fairfield District (now Fairfield County), S.C., June 19, 1830 (age 62 years, 134 days).
 Interment at First Presbyterian Churchyard, Columbia, S.C.

 Nott, Earl A. — of McMinnville, Yamhill County, Ore.
 Democrat.
-Candidate in primary for U.S. Representative from Oregon 1st District, 1938; alternate delegate to Democratic National Convention from Oregon, 1948, 1952.
+Candidate for U.S. Representative from Oregon 1st District, 1938; alternate delegate to Democratic National Convention from Oregon, 1948, 1952.
 Presumed deceased.
 Burial location unknown.

 Nott, Joel B. — of Albany County, N.Y.
 Member of New York state assembly from Albany County 2nd District, 1850.
 Burial location unknown.